Should I File a DBA?

-Are you operating as a sole proprietor?!
-If you are, and you haven't filed a DBA application with your state or county, this blog is for YOU!
+Are you operating your business under a different name than your registered LLC name?!
+Or, are you operating your Sole Proprietorship under a different name than your legal personal name?!
+If you are, and you haven’t filed a DBA application with your state or county, this blog is for YOU!

 How to file a DBA